wallet77/node/doc/api/cluster.md

   set `exposeSocket` to `true` on the `scheduler` function.

 The scheduling function should return the worker that will handle the connection.
-However, the worker should not be removed from `workers`.
+However, the `workers` array should under no condition be mutated.
 If a cluster worker is not returned from the scheduler, the connection will not be processed at that time.
 An example that implements round robin scheduling is shown below.

 ```javascript
 'use strict';